 - An extremely active lifestyle (you workout multiple times per day, have a physically demanding job, etc.) would be BMR x 1.75

 Your calorie surplus is the “bulk” aspect of the lean bulk calories.
-This is where a majority of your weight gain and muscle building will occur.
+This is where most of your weight gain and muscle building will occur.
 With that being said this too can have a range anywhere between 5-15 %.

 A good approach might be to gradually increase your calories.
-This would look like a 5% increase in total calories each month and starting with your maintenance calories.
+This would look like a 5% increase in total calories each month, starting with your maintenance calories.